Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Preliminaries II. Martin L of Type Theory

 Inductive definitions are a way to define (weak) initial algebras for endofunctors on~$\Set$.
 A typical example is defining~$\mathtt{list}(X)$ as the least fixed point of~$Y\mapsto \One + X \times Y$.
 In their simplest form, inductive-recursive definitions~\cite{dybjer:JSL2000} give a way to define (weak) initial algebras for endofunctors on~$\Fam(C)$.\footnote{To ensure the definition is healthy, the endofunctor has to be expressible according to a certain coding scheme~\cite{dybjersetzer:APAL2003}.} It means we can define, at the same time: \begin{itemize} \item a inductive set~$U$, called the \emph{index set}, \item and a recursive function~$f : U \to C$. \end{itemize} Of course, the set~$U$ and the function~$f$ may be mutually dependent.

 \smallbreak The type~$C$ may be large or small.
 Taking~$C=\One$, we recover usual inductive types as the index part of such a definition, the recursive function~$f$ always being trivial.
 In non-degenerate cases, the inductive clauses defining~$U$ are expressed using the simultaneously defined function~$f$.
-Here is a traditional example with~$C=\Set$: complete binary trees, defined one layer at a time.
-Here is the definition, first using Agda syntax: \begin{allttt} mutual data Tree : Set where Empty : Tree AddLayer : (t : Tree) → (branches t \(\times\) Bool → Nat) → Tree branches : Tree → Set branches Empty = One branches (AddLayer t l) = (branches t) \(\times\) Bool \end{allttt} While~\t{Empty} corresponds to the empty tree, the definitions \begin{allttt} T₁ = AddLayer Empty (λ b → if b.2 then 1 else 2) T₂ = AddLayer T₁ (λ b → if b.1.2 \&\& not b.2 then 3 elif b.1.2 \&\& not b.2 then 4 elif not b.1.2 \&\& b.2 then 5 else 6) \end{allttt} correspond to the trees
+Here is a traditional example with~$C=\Set$: complete binary trees indexed by~$X$, defined one layer at a time.
+Here is the definition, first using Agda syntax: \begin{allttt} mutual data Tree (X : Set) : Set where Empty : Tree X AddLayer : (t : Tree X) → (branches t \(\times\) Bool → X) → Tree X branches : \{X : Set\} → Tree X → Set branches Empty = One branches (AddLayer t l) = (branches t) \(\times\) Bool \end{allttt} While~\t{Empty} corresponds to the empty tree, the definitions \begin{allttt} T₁ = AddLayer Empty (λ b → if b.2 then 2 else 1) T₂ = AddLayer T₁ (λ b → if b.1.2 \&\& b.2 then 6 elif b.1.2 \&\& not b.2 then 5 elif not b.1.2 \&\& b.2 then 4 else 3) \end{allttt} give trees labeled by natural numbers: (putting the ``{\t{False}'' branch on the left, and the ``\t{True}'' branch on the right})

 The corresponding functor takes the family~$⟨ T:\Set, b:T\to\Set⟩$ to the family \begin{itemize} \item index set: $T' = \One + \SI{t:T} \big((b\,t \times \Two) \to \N\big)$,

 \item recursive function~$b'$ defined with \begin{itemize} \item $b'\,\star = \One$, where~$\star$ is the only element of~$\One$, \item $b'\,⟨ t, l⟩ = (b\,t)\times\Two$. \end{itemize}